Published October 21, 2025

 Legislative Update

-As of September 2025, there are 19 Compact Member States.
-Active legislation is currently filed in New Jersey, Michigan, and Massachusetts.
+As of December 4, 2025, there are 19 Compact Member States.
+Legislation to enact the Compact is currently filed in four states—Massachusetts, Michigan, New Jersey, and PennsylvaniaNo states are actively issuing privileges yet.
 Click here to view a map of legislation introduced in each state.

 State